A Temple Without Roof – Chausathi Jogini Temple

-Chausathi Jogini Temple alias 64 Joginis Temple is a temple without any roof, believed to be built by the Queen Hiradevi of Bramha dynasty during the 9th century at Hirapur, 20 kilometers away from Bhubaneswar.
+Chausathi Jogini Temple alias 64 Joginis Temple is a temple without any roof, believed to be built by the Queen Hiradevi of Bramha dynasty during the 9th century.
+It is situated at Hirapur, 20 kilometers away from Bhubaneswar, in Odisha state, India.
 Jogini means goddesses.

 Chausathi Jogini Temple is circular in shape.
 This temple is made up of sand stones.
 There are 56 cavities inside the circular wall of the temple.
 Each of which houses the statue of a Goddess, made of black granite.
 These are centered around the main idol, the Goddess Kali.
 The main idol is designed as a human head, representing the triumph of the heart over the mind.
 There is a central altar.
 The central altar has eight idols.
 There are four idols on each side of the central altar.